 - Note down your wishes for the ceremony.
 Age UK's free LifeBook has a section that lets you note down details of your funeral wishes to help others, and can be sent to you in booklet form or via email.

 - It can be MoneySaving.
-While you may love the idea of a no-expense-spared film star funeral, going for simple, cheaper options (eg, cremation rather than burial, flower-free ceremony, eco-friendly funeral etc) will help keep costs down.
+While you may love the idea of a no-expense-spared film-star funeral, going for simple, cheaper options (eg, cremation rather than burial, flower-free ceremony, asking friends and family to be pall bearers etc) will help keep costs down.